Implementing a secure high-availability network infrastructure with a dedicated DMZ based on the Check Point NGFW

 FW-a-dmz-IP

-object in the table and select NAT Method > Hide.
+in the table and selecting NAT Method > Hide from the context menu.

 No | Original Source | Original Destination | Original Services | Translated Source | Translated Destination | Translated Services | Install On |